 Our buildings are constructed to be self-sufficient, utilizing passive solar heating and solar power, harvesting rain water, and can be designed with a permaculture garden around the home for self-sustainability.
 If the homeowner has the land space and the desire, we can also create a Woofers camp, with an outdoor kitchen, shower house, and composting toilets, to help the homeowner with spring, summer, and fall gardening.
 Our designs can be expanded into creating a homestead, and even an eco-village.

 There is no project to big or to small, because the Natural Living School is always looking for ways to share these beautiful techniques with their students and community.
 Every project will have a crew of students that work alongside our experienced builders.
 These students join the school for a minimum of one month and up to four years.
-The apprentices and interns in their 1st year serve as volunteers on the crew.
+The interns in their 1st year serve as volunteers on the crew.
 They work alongside the staff helping keep things organized and making sure everything is running smoothly.
-The 2nd year students are journeymen in training, they are on scholarship paid by on going projects.
-They work with the tradesmen as assistants, and they manage the apprentices and interns.
-The staff hand picks these participants, and their scholarships are approved by the clients to assure they are getting a qualified candidate working on their project.
-The scholarships amount to pennies on the dollar in terms of the hourly rate over the period of the total construction.
-The 3rd year students, the foremen in training, and the 4th year’s, the generals in training, have more experience and therefore they are part of the paid crew.
-These participants will be hand picked by the staff and will be approved by the clients.
-Their hourly rate will be set by the staff and the clients based on their experience and capabilities.
+The 2nd year students are journeymen in training, they are paid by on going projects.
+They work with the tradesmen as assistants, and they manage the interns.
+The staff hand picks these participants, and their pay is approved by our clients to assure they are getting a qualified candidate working on their project.
+The 3rd year students, the foremen in training, and the 4th year’s, the generals in training, have more experience and therefore they are part of the staff.
+These participants will be hand picked by the the Director and will be approved by the clients.
+Their hourly rate will be set by the Director and the clients based on their experience and capabilities.
 There will be limited space for these positions.
 They will work under a licensed contractor.

 The application and process for new clients: